 The Kettle Black Loves Melbourne: Revisit

-The Kettle Black has become an archetype of the modern Melbourne cafe.
+The Kettle Black has become an archetype of the modern Melbourne cafe and is one of the best cafes in Melbourne.
 Stylish and chic fit out, and the food a treat to the eyes as well as the mouth.
 It's like the food world has collided with the fashion world.
 Coffee and service are also on point.
 The World Loves Melbourne revisited The Kettle Black (our third or fourth visit) thinking we should come here more often.

 The elegance and chic finery of The Kettle Black resonates.
 Having recently enjoyed Diner En Blanc in Melbourne it felt as though we were still there in terms of style.
 I was thinking my white attire wouldn't look out of place here.
 Several spaced beckon for your dining attention; and for the first time I was escorted to the upper room.
 One of the best things to do in Melbourne is to visit cafe icons such as The Kettle Black.